-A's net worth is expected to exceed the section 877(a)(2) amount on Date B. A is eligible to request a ruling because he is becoming a citizen of the country in which his parents and spouse were born.
-Section 877(c)(2)(A).
+A's net worth exceeded the section 877(a)(2) amount on Date B. A is eligible to request a ruling because he is a long-term foreign resident.
+Section 877(c)(2)(B).

 Based solely on the information submitted and the representations made, A has made a complete and good faith submission in accordance with section 877(c)(1)(B).
 However, because the information submitted does not clearly establish either the existence or lack of a principal purpose to avoid taxes under subtitle A or B of the Code, no opinion is expressed as to whether A's expatriation had for one of its principal purposes the avoidance of such taxes.
 While this ruling rebuts the presumption of tax avoidance under section 877(a)(2), it is not conclusive as to whether A subsequently may be found to have a principal purpose of tax avoidance under sections 877(a)(1), 2107(a)(1), and 2501(a)(3)(A) based on all the facts and circumstances.
 See section 877(c)(1).
-This ruling will be effective only if A expatriates on or after Date B.